cam99p/loopmania/assumptions.md

 - Character and allies target the allied enemies first

 - Cards can only be placed on empty tiles (cannot place buildings ontop of other buildings).

+- When a Character walks onto a path tile with buildings or loot, the interactions between those should occur first before any battles with enemies.